cf7/cf7/README.md

 What I lack in experience I make up for in learning speed.
 I am more than willing to accept an internship if needed.

-Want to learn about some nuances of my skillset?
+Want to learn about some of my coding proficiencies?
 Check out my standards-development-reviews from my courses:
 [CMSI371](https://github.com/cf7/cmsi371/blob/master/sdr-371.pdf),
 [CMSI370](https://github.com/cf7/cmsi370/blob/master/sdr-370.pdf),